danibix95/HackBZ/README.md

 This is [Alberto](https://github.com/albertoxamin)'s and [mine](https://github.com/danibix95) project we developed at the Vertical Innovation Hacktathon 2018 in Bozen.
 We focused on a tasks based on the Lichtbild Argento vivo open dataset, eploring what opportunities can provide Augumented Reality and Virtual Reality applied to those open data.

 ## AR Instagram & Facebook Filters
+To use the filters on your device you should download [Spark AR Studio](https://sparkar.com/ar-studio) and open `time_machine.arproj` then press `Play` to view the effect on a sample video.
+If you want to use it on your face, click `Video` and choose your webcam.
+If you want to test it on your smartphone press `Mirror`

 ## Virtual Tour
 In order to run the Virtual Tour locally, it is necessary to start a simple web server that serve the project page, `index.html`.